SchematicHQ/schematic-go/api/docs/WebhookEventResponseData.md

 ### NewWebhookEventResponseData

-`func NewWebhookEventResponseData(createdAt time.Time, id string, requestType string, status string, updatedAt time.Time, webhookId string, ) *WebhookEventResponseData`
+`func NewWebhookEventResponseData(createdAt time.Time, id string, payload string, requestType string, status string, updatedAt time.Time, webhookId string, ) *WebhookEventResponseData`

 NewWebhookEventResponseData instantiates a new WebhookEventResponseData object This constructor will assign default values to properties that have it defined,